ebalder/Crystal-fs/README.md

 #About
 This addon is meant to make possible web applications that work simultaneously with multiple local files.
 It's currently for firefox becase it was the only one with a more or less stable specification for addon-powered filesystem access.

-Compatibility with more browsers to come.
+A library for browsers is to come.
 There is a chance that a [filesystem API specification](http://dev.w3.org/2009/dap/file-system/pub/FileSystem/) gets reconsidered for modern browsers.

 Google Chrome already has a [working implementation](https://developer.chrome.com/apps/fileSystem) of a Filesystem API which possibly works [also on Opera](https://developer.mozilla.org/en-US/docs/WebGuide/API/File_System#Browser_compatibility).
 So a very big userbase is already covered on that front and I find it pointless to keep making more versions for more browsers until it's demanded.